Phase 2 Environmental Screening Level

 California Human Health Screening Levels (CHHSLs) are historical Phase 2 Environmental Screening Level Numbers.
 CHHSLs are now obsolete, per the Office of Environmental Health Hazard Assessment (OEHHA).
 In fact, the OEHHA now recommends using HHRA Note 3 (DTSC HERO) for Phase 2 Environmental screening level numbers.

-CHHSLs are concentrations of chemicals in soil-gas that are below the theoretical thresholds of concern for human health risks.
+CHHSLs are concentrations of chemicals in soil gas that are below the theoretical thresholds of concern for human health risks.
 These numbers were mainly applicable during the years 2005 to about 2015.
 CHHSLs were developed by the California OEHHA, pursuant to California Health and Safety Code §57008.
 In the same way as other screening levels, CHHSLs are not enforceable standards for remedial action.
 Instead, they apply as tools for screening purposes.
 Besides, not all potential chemicals of concern have CHHSL values.

 Regional Screening Levels (RSLs) & Soil

-Regional Screening Levels (or RSLs) are general risk-base concentrations by the EPA for use to evaluate chemicals in shallow soil.
+Regional Screening Levels (or RSLs) are general risk-based concentrations by the EPA for use to evaluate chemicals in shallow soil.
 RSLs combine human toxicity limitations and standard exposure values to approximate health-protective thresholds for human exposure.
 RSL values have a base target cancer risk (or TR) of 0.000001.
 Similarly, RSL values also have a base target hazard quotient (or THQ) of 1.0 and 0.1.
 These values are the basis of the typical exposure modes.
 For example: inhalation; ingestion; skin contact; etc.

 Maximum Contaminant Levels (MCLs) & Groundwater

 Maximum Contaminant Levels (MCLs) are the national primary standards for drinking water.
-Unlike the Phase 2 Environmental Screening Level Numbers above, these numbers actually do serve as regulatory standards.
+Unlike the Phase 2 Environmental Screening Level Numbers above, these numbers do serve as regulatory standards.
 Various Water Boards and environmental agencies enforce MCLs as the baseline for groundwater testing and assessment.
 MCLs are available for various chemicals.
 Moreover, the base concentrations have human protective intent.
 The numbers are a basis of human exposures over a lifetime through direct-contact exposure pathways.
 For example, ingestion pathways.